Welcome to the Participant Token 'how to'

 What are Tokens?

-In order to recruit participants for your experiment you need participant tokens.
+In order to collect data for your experiment from participants you need participant tokens.

 When are Tokens Consumed?